Myanmar / Burma Travel Update

 What to Know Before You Go

 These are active workshops.
 You’re welcome to wander around and have a look in most of them.
-Mind the uneven steps and power cables strewn about, and expect thick dust in the air.
+Mind the uneven steps and power cables strewn about, and expect thick clouds of dust in the air.